anis246/reception-bot-mechanical-task-1/README.md

 - smooth edges for wiring
 - large space for wire bending
 - some parts were divided to make easier for assembly
+- we can add some rubber cups to hide screws

   </div>